andriesbron/Ffmbash/README.md

 User friendly bash script wrapper for livestreaming with ffmpeg (:bow:) on MacOS.

+## Rationale
+The idea of Ffmbash is to handle the diversity of ffmpeg commands often required for livestreaming or the generation of a proper media set.
+Ffmbash handles that through the use of a template file in combination with command line options.
+The command line options are secondary to the templates, meaning, only use it in case it helps in achieving what you want, otherwise, use a template.
+As a result only one command line option is important, ```-t``` succeeded by the template name which will be loaded from the ```templates/``` directory.

 ## Features
 - Manual: Handpick devices and framerate by launching the bare script: ```$ ./ffmbash```.
 - Command line options: Add command line options for loading templates or commands.